 Lothar Windels’ work focuses on furniture and product design ranging from mass-produced to one-of-a-kind pieces.
-Born in Germany, 1967, he earned his BID degree from the Rhode Island School of Design in the United States and his MA degree from the Royal College of Art in London, UK.
-He runs his studio in Boston and teaches as an Assistant Professor and Graduate Program Director in the Department of Furniture Design at the Rhode Island School of Design.
+Born in Germany, he earned a BID from RISD and a Master’s in Design Products from the Royal College of Art in London.
+He runs a studio in Boston and teaches in RISD’s Furniture Design department.

 Academic research/ areas of interest

-- Material Research: Low-tech, hands-on investigation to discover innovative design solutions.
+- Material Research: Hands-on investigation to discover innovative design solutions

 - Design for Production: Utilizing contemporary materials and processes to achieve simplicity that supports human interactions